Millions of Americans from all walks of life are living with viral hepatitis, and most don’t know they have the virus.

 - 51% of persons living with hepatitis C infection do not know they have the virus.

-- Asian Americans and Pacific Islanders are the racial/ethnic group that is most heavily affected by hepatitis B virus.
-Asians and Pacific Islanders represent about 5% of the U.S. population, but they represent about half of all persons living with hepatitis B. As a result, 1 in 12 Asian Americans and Pacific Islanders are living with hepatitis B.
+- Asian Americans and Pacific Islanders are the racial/ethnic groups that are most heavily affected by hepatitis B virus.
+Asian Americans and Pacific Islanders represent about 5% of the U.S. population, but they represent about half of all persons living with hepatitis B. As a result, 1 in 12 Asian Americans and Pacific Islanders are living with hepatitis B.

 Hepatitis C infections are increasing in the United States.

 - Acute hepatitis C infections increased 250% from 2010 to 2014.